hydroserver2/hydroserver/docs/deployment/timescale-cloud.md

 # HydroServer Timescale Cloud Database

 This guide provides step-by-step instructions for setting up a HydroServer database on the Timescale Cloud platform.
-Before proceeding, ensure you have created a [Timescale Cloud](https://www.timescale.com/) account and set up an instance of the [HydroServer API Services app](https://github.com/hydroserver2/hydroserver-api-services) to execute the required management commands.
+Before proceeding, ensure you have created a [Timescale Cloud](https://www.timescale.com/) account and set up an instance of the [HydroServer API services app](https://github.com/hydroserver2/hydroserver-api-services) to execute the required management commands.

 ## Configuring Timescale Hypertable Partition Interval